 In fact the exact moment when Marty is alive again as his father kisses his mother and ensures eveyone's future, thus causing Marty to instantly return to playing the song "Earth Angel" is easily one of the most triumphant moments in cinema, ever.

-And the fact that when Biff threatens George and tells him to close the car door and walk away, George, in spite of being bullied by Biff the whole movie, stands his ground and says "No, Biff.
+And the fact that when Biff threatens George and tells him to close the car door and walk away, George, in spite of being bullied by Biff the whole movie (and no doubt his whole life), stands his ground and says "No, Biff.
 You leave her alone."
 That line wasn't fed to him by Marty.
 That moment was all George.

 After working so hard to connect the cables on the clock, the bottom cable suddenly pops free — and there's only a minute to go.
 Doc despairs for a moment, then gets a determined look.
 He reconnects the bits he has, then LOOPS THEM AROUND THE HANDS OF THE CLOCK AND SLIDES DOWN, retrieving the other end and connecting it JUST AS THE LIGHTNING BOLT HITS.
 Awesome.